 There is a particular idea in those articles that stood out to me.
 Over and over again people would come back to the nature and importance of trust.

-Trust is oxygen, they would say.
+Trust is oxygen, they said.
 Trust is life for a news organization.
 Trust makes the world turn, they wrote.
 Trust is purpose in an uncaring information universe.
 Trust is the unseen energy that binds the world and gives it motion.
 Trust is the force that resists the second law of thermodynamics and slows and even reverses, in certain local contexts, the tendency towards chaos and heat death.

 Trust is a big deal, see.
 Because the media business is the business of influence.